fun33333/HDMS/Docs/Help Desk.md

 #### **3\.
 Auto-Close Reminder**

-* 24 hours before auto-close, system sends a **final reminder** to requester (and Moderator gets copy in dashboard).
+* 24 hours before auto-close, system sends a **final reminder** to requestor (and Moderator gets copy in dashboard).

-* If requester doesn’t respond, ticket auto-closes.
+* If requestor doesn’t respond, ticket auto-closes.

 * Moderator is notified when closure happens automatically.

-🧩 Diagram effect → a timed loop node from “Await Requester Confirmation” to “Reminder → Auto-Close.”
+🧩 Diagram effect → a timed loop node from “Await requestor Confirmation” to “Reminder → Auto-Close.”

 ---